aNurnberger/scratchpad/README.md

 - Dept provost plans
 	- [ ] Katharine will continue to work on the action out of this (Amy check LIRS mtg notes for this)

+- Other
+	- [ ] CB will connect w Linsee about educational resources
+	- [ ] PB will look at documenting current TLO practices as a useful contribution to software work
+	- [ ] Future meeting frequency.
+Keep the frequency, but only for 45 min

 - Education & outreach